heba-abdelwahab25/linux-filesystem-recovery/v1.1-incident-recovery/README.md

 After recovery, we unmount the partition and remove the loop device mappings to avoid accidental modifications.
 ![cleanUp.img](screenshots/08-cleanUp.png)

-# Things I have avoided while recoverying and recreation for the incident:
+##⚠️ Things I have avoided while recoverying and recreation for the incident ⚠️##
 These steps were only for learning purposes and to avoid having a tragic learning practice XD.
 I**Never** apply these steps to real disks.
 - Always work on a disk image or backup.
 - Use read-only mounts for verification whenever possible.